peterc/pismo/README.markdown

 These methods are not fully documented here yet - you'll just need to try them out.
 The plural methods like #titles, #authors, and #feeds will return multiple matches in an array, if present.
 This is so you can use your own techniques to choose a "best" result in ambiguous cases.

 The html_body and body methods will be of particular interest.
-They return the "body" of the page as determined by Pismo's "Reader".
+They return the "body" of the page as determined by Pismo's "Reader". #body returns it as plain-text, #html_body maintains some basic HTML styling.

-The default reader is the 'tree' reader.
+The default reader is the "tree" reader.
 This works in a similar fashion to Arc90's Readability or Safari Reader algorithm.
-The 'cluster' reader uses an alternate algorithm that tries to cluster contiguous content blocks to identify the main document body.
-This is based on the ExtractContent gem (http://rubyforge.org/projects/extractcontent/).

-The reader can be specified as part of #Document.new :

-    doc = Document.new(url, :reader => :cluster)

-#body returns it as plain-text, #html_body maintains some basic HTML styling.

 New!
 The keywords method accepts optional arguments.
 These are the current defaults: